embetrix/bmap-writer/README.md

 - Handles all compression filters that are supported by `libarchive`, decompressing the data on-the-fly during the writing process.
 - Ensures data integrity by verifying checksums for each block.
 - Writes only the necessary blocks, reducing the overall write time and wear on storage devices.
+- Can use the Linux kernel crypto API to leverage hardware-accelerate hashing.

 ## How It Works